sgmurphy/wordpress-plugins/advanced-iframe/readme.txt

 If you have some radio elements empty after the update simply select the one you like and save again.

 == Changelog ==
+= 2024.4 =
+- New: Tested with WordPress 6.5.3
+- Fix: When using arrays in the parameters was causing an error.
+If this is now the case no optimization of placeholders are done anymore.
+- Security fix: Added additional filters to some Javascript parameters to increase security.

 = 2024.3 =
 - Security fix: The filter attribute method now filters shortcode attributes which are parsed wrong by WordPress if the user does not have the unfiltered_html permission.
 - Security fix: #x28 and #x29 are  filtered if the user does not have the unfiltered_html permission.